The Libertine (book)

 The Libertine is an 1807 English novel by Charlotte Dacre, written under the pseudonym Rosa Matilda.
 This was her third novel, published in four parts and collected into a single volume.

-It follows similar themes to Zofloya around the impact of female desire and libertinism.
-The Libertine was highly criticized after its publication due to the excess of language, improbable plot and supposedly immoral message.
-The Libertine follows the journey of Gabrielle after her seduction by a libertine, and the repercussions of his infidelity and their marriage-less relationship.
+The Libertine follows the journey of Gabrielle after her seduction by a libertine and the repercussions of his infidelity and their unmarried relationship.
+Its themes, such as libertinism and female sexual desire, are similar to those in Dacre's previous novel, Zofloya.

+The Libertine received hostile reviews on publication, with contemporary critics objecting to its potentially immoral influence on readers.